Installing Heat Recovery System Cost

 How Much Does It Cost to Install a Heat Recovery System?

-The extract and supply air does not flow through the same pipes, so there is no cross-contamination of the various airflows.
+The incoming and outgoing air is moved through separate ducting, meaning there's no cross-contamination of airflows.
 Instead, the heat recovery unit is linked to the room air valves via a ducting network throughout the building.
-This section will go over everything you need to know about heat recovery systems and their costs.

-So what is the cost of a heat recovery system?
-The cost of heat recovery varies from domestic to commercial installations, as one would expect.
-Residential heat recovery and ventilation systems might cost between £2,000 and £7,000 in general, depending on the amount of work required – such as pipework repair – and the size of the premises.
+Residential heat recovery and ventilation systems typically cost between £3,500 and £12,000, depending on the amount of work required – such as pipework repair – and the size of the property.

 Heat Recovery System Prices